 Georgia’s work as an arranger, pianist, and coach can be heard on Kate Baldwin’s record Let’s See What Happens (PS Classics), as well as on the Broadway Cares Home For The Holidays CD (Centaur Records) and the cast albums of After The Fair, Shine, DoReMi and Little Shop of Horrors.

 Georgia received her M.F.A. in Musical Theater Writing from New York University and her B.Mus. in Music Theory and Composition from Vanderbilt University, where she graduated magna cum laude.
 She has taught on the faculties of the University of Southern California in Los Angeles and Pace University in New York.
 She is a recipient of the ASCAP Frederick Loewe Fellowship, the Harold Arlen Award, and the Sue Brewer Award for excellence in music composition.
 Georgia is the Founder and President of Maestra, an activist organization for women musicians in the theater.
 She also serves on the Council of The Dramatists Guild of America and on the board of directors for The Lilly Awards Foundation, a not-for-profit group that celebrates women in theater.
-Other proud memberships include ASCAP, SAG-AFTRA, the American Federation of Musicians (Locals 802 and 47) and The Recording Academy, where she is a member of the Musical Theater Task Force.
+Other proud memberships include ASCAP, SAG-AFTRA, the American Federation of Musicians (Local 802) and The Recording Academy, where she is a member of the Musical Theater Task Force.
 Georgia lives in New York City with her husband, composer/lyricist Jason Robert Brown, and their two daughters.